Dubai Salik Gates: Total Number, Locations & 2026 Update

 5. Al Safa (Sheikh Zayed Road)

-The Al Safa Salik Gate is located on the busy Sheikh Zayed Road, near the Al Safa intersection.
-Sheikh Zayed Road is Dubai’s main artery, connecting several business hubs, shopping areas, and residential neighborhoods.
+The Al Safa Salik Gate lies close to the busy Sheikh Zayed road on the Al Safa intersection.
+Sheikh Zayed road is the main road of Dubai that links various business districts, shopping centers and residential localities.

 Why is it Important

-• Reduces traffic on Sheikh Zayed Road, especially during peak hours.
+• Calms down traffic congestion on Sheikh Zayed Road, particularly during the rush hours.

 Toll Gate Instructions

-• Drive past the gate, and AED 4 will be deducted.
+• Pass the gate and AED 4 will be subtracted.

 • Ensure your Salik tag is installed correctly.